dangng2004/dangng2004.github.io/_pages/about.md

 Lately, I have been thinking about LLM **pragmatic reasoning**, how they can coordinate, persuade, and inspire us in economic collaborations beyond mere instruction following.
-This calls for more dynamic benchmarks, for which I see simulated environments, or *communication games* as potential solutions.
+This calls for more dynamic benchmarks, for which I see simulated environments, or *communication games*, as potential solutions.
 [HR Simulator™](https://hrsimulator.communicationgames.ai/) is the first game I built in this direction.
+I am also interested in LLM-human interaction, including uncovering and mitigating social biases in models' decision-making.

 <!-- My research aims at understanding large language models (their
 mechanisms, decision-making, biases) and how they can help us understand